Luucwa/documentation/content/applications/hr/payroll/payslips.rst

    :align: center
    :alt: View all payslips that need to be paid on the Payslips To Pay page.

-Each payslip will list the :guilabel:`Reference` number for the individual payslip, the :guilabel:`Employee` name, :guilabel:`Batch Name`, the :guilabel:`From` and :guilabel:`To` date range, the :guilabel:`Company`, the :guilabel:`Basic Wage`, :guilabel:`Net Wage`, and the :guilabel:`Status` of the payslip.
+Each payslip lists the :guilabel:`Reference` number for the individual payslip, the :guilabel:`Employee` name, :guilabel:`Batch Name`, the :guilabel:`From` and :guilabel:`To` date range, the :guilabel:`Company`, the :guilabel:`Basic Wage`, :guilabel:`Net Wage`, and the :guilabel:`Status` of the payslip.

-Clicking on an individual payslip entry will show the details for the individual payslip.
+Clicking on an individual payslip entry shows the details for the individual payslip.

 .. _payroll/new-payslip: